CGCooke/CGCooke.github.io/_posts/2015-3-27-Scattered-Interpolation.md

 ---

+The code for both of these methods can be found at [here](https://www.dropbox.com/sh/pdz1ni655gvroa0/AAAcIR-squ_GNBRY9GuxB0RCa?dl=0)
 In the next post, I will discuss how you can create a GeoTiff, so you can overlay a plot in Google Earth.